eclipse-sumo/sumo/docs/web/docs/Specification/Containers.md

 # Containers

-A container moves through the net by being transported by a vehicle or being transhiped between two stops.
+A container moves through the net by being transported by a vehicle or being transhipped between two stops.
 A container element has child elements defining stages of its plan.
 The stages are a connected sequence of [transport](#transports), [tranship](#tranships) and